 Now you're in the Program Menu.
 First you must choose which page you want to program.
-Page A is where you'll want to begin; it's where the main part of your sequence will be.
+Page A is where you'll want to begin; it's where the main part of program menu which page: A your sequence will be.
 Often, it's the only page needed.
 Additional pages are available to perform tasks that are not within the main sequence of Page A. See the section on Pages for information on how other pages are used.